As vote nears, tensions flare among Egypt Islamists

 Nour Party spokesman Nader Bakkar said Alameddin had been dismissed without proper investigation, and took a stab at Mursi over accusations that his family had recently benefited from connections by securing state employment for one of his sons.

-A media furor over the appointment of Omar Mursi at a firm affiliated to the civil aviation ministry forced him to forgo the job on Sunday.
+A media furore over the appointment of Omar Mursi at a firm affiliated to the civil aviation ministry forced him to forgo the job on Sunday.

 Hamid at the Brookings Doha Center said there was no "natural affinity" between the two Islamist groups.
 "There has always been a tense relationship," he said.